rafrasenberg/rafrasenberg-website/content/posts/aws/zappa-microservice.md

 Let's expand our "Hello World" microservice and create a random person generator in the next part.

-## Create random person generator :busts_in_silhouette:
+## Creating a random person generator :busts_in_silhouette:
 First, create a file in your project root called `functions.py`.
 Here we will add the logic for our app, instead of stuffing it into the Flask view.

 I fired up Google and searched for a list of popular first and last names.
 These I added in two text files called `first_name.txt` and `last_name.txt`.
-You can find these text files in the Github repo!
+You can find these text files in the [Github repo](https://github.com/webconexus/flask-zappa-serverless)!

 So we need a little function that runs and selects one random name out of one of those text files (since we want a random first name & last name).
 Let's write the code.